Mulih/Mulih/README.md

 # 👋 Hello, I'm Mulih!

 I'm a **Software Engineer** specializing in **backend development**, with a strong focus on building scalable, secure, and efficient systems.
-I graduated from the **ALX Software Engineering program**, earning a certification in software engineering, and I am currently pursuing a degree in **Cybersecurity and Digital Forensics**.
+I graduated from the **ALX Software Engineering program**, earning a certification in software engineering, and I am currently pursuing a degree in **Computer Science**.
 My passion lies in developing impactful applications and continuously expanding my knowledge in technology and security.

 ---